How To Subtract in Google Sheets with a Formula

 Subtract Dates in Google Spreadsheets

 Aside from integers and real numbers, you can also subtract dates with the subtraction formula.
 You can find the number of days between dates by entering the dates in spreadsheet cells and including their cell references in the formula.
-Enter the dates in U.S. format, which is otherwise mm/dd/yyyy.
+Enter the dates in U.S. format, which is mm/dd/yyyy.

 Subtracting Cell Range Totals